At the heart of the Academy is a diverse series of Interest Groups.

 Economics and Prosperity

-This study group of about 40 members meets weekly to discuss issues related to U.S. and global economics and prosperity.
-Most sessions are based on topics selected by the group leader from news media, various publications and recent bookds.
-The group leader provides information on the topic a week in advance and leads a lively interactive discussion based on 20-30 PowerPoint slides he/she has prepared in advance.
-Up to half of the members respectively participate in each discussion with views ranging from liberal to conservative.
+This study group meets weekly to discuss issues related to U.S. and global economics and prosperity.
+Most sessions are based on topics selected by the group leaders from news media, various publications and recent books.
+The group leaders provide a presentation on the topic and lead a lively interactive discussion with views ranging from liberal to conservative.

 Religions and Faiths

-Discusses the articles in the Perspective section of the Sunday Tampa Bay Times.
+Discusses international, national, state, and local issues in the news.
 These articles range from ultra-liberal to ultra-conservative.
-The open discussion allows attendees to present their own “perspective” to the subject.
+The open discussion allows attendees to present their own perspectives on the subject.
 Guest speakers are brought in occasionally when appropriate.

 Discussing Differences On Line

 Explores on-line the issues of unity and diversity within the U.S. and the world at large.
 Culture, language, age, religion, gender, sexuality and diversity itself are examined.
-Participants also have online ongoing discussions on scheduled topics.
 Participants are especially encouraged to contribute from personal experience and to collect challenging new topics and source materials.
 We encourage and appreciate diverse contributions.

 Entrepreneurship and Community Development Group